-The UFHCC Undergraduate Research Scholars Program provides a fall-spring semester research opportunity that offers laboratory experience for UF undergraduate students interested in cancer research.
+The UFHCC University Scholars Program provides a fall-spring semester research opportunity that offers laboratory experience for UF undergraduate students interested in cancer research.
 Students applying to the program self-select their research interests aligned with the foci of our UFHCC Research Programs.
-During the course of the year, interns complete individual research projects and attend weekly seminars.
-At the end of the program, interns participate in a Research Symposium, giving oral presentations on their research projects.
+During the course of the year, scholars complete individual research projects and attend weekly seminars.
+At the end of the program, interns participate in a Research Symposium and give oral presentations on their research projects.

 Graduate Program in Biomedical Sciences

 The Graduate Program in Biomedical Sciences seeks to provide a pre-doctoral educational experience that will train experimentalists and scholars for a wide range of careers.
 The educational goals are to promote biological literacy by providing core and advanced curricula covering key chemical, biological and genetic principles using molecular, cellular and physiological approaches, and to promote scholarship in biomedical science through mentored, original research.
 Specialized training is available via 8 advanced interdepartmental concentrations.